-- Fast connection speeds so your VPN won’t slow down your internet much.
+- Fast connection speeds so your VPN won’t slow down your internet much during tasks like streaming and downloading.
 Using a VPN necessarily slows down your connection a little bit, as the data has to go through an extra step of encryption.
 But a good VPN will have super fast connections that you don’t even notice are there.

 - Servers in Norway and around the world.
 To get your Norwegian IP address, you need a VPN provider that has servers in Norway that you can connect to.
 It is also helpful to have servers in many other countries so that you can get IP addresses from other countries too, such as Spain, Russia, the UK, or Japan.

 - Software for all the operating systems you use.
 With one VPN subscription, you can protect all of your devices at the same time.
 For this you just need to check whether your VPN provider has software for all of the operating systems that you use, such as Windows, iOS, Android, or macOS.

 Top VPNs For Getting A Norwegian IP Address Abroad

 With that, here are our top recommended VPNs for getting an IP address from Norway anywhere in the world:

 NordVPN is the top VPN for spoofing a Norwegian IP anywhere in the world.
 The security suite has all the essential features: 256-bit encryption, a no logging policy, plus options in the software for a kill switch along with the CyberSec ad-blocking and anti-malware functions.
 The fast connections can handily be used for tasks like browsing, video chatting, streaming, and downloading.